simply-git/recipe/readme.md

 Yummy recipes for dessert lovers.

 > Life is short.
-Eat dessert first.
+Eat dessert first,
+> work less and vacation MORE!
 >
-> by Ernestine Ulmer
+> by Lea Mishell